 Negative offset wheels, as stated above, will push your wheel further out.
 If you install bigger tires you may run into clearance issues because your tire may come in contact with suspension parts.

 By installing negative offset rims, you will push the wheel outwards and away from the suspension.

 Negative offset will also give a wider wheel track which can make your vehicle slightly more stable.
 Keep in mind that the increased wheel track will put more strain on axles and wheel bearings; therefore, keep the offset number low.

 So, will negative offset push the wheel outside the arches?
 Possibly yes, it depends on the size of your tires and the amount of offset.

 photo by Vladimir Razguliaev via iStock

-A positive offset wheel will bring the tire inside the arches.
+A positive offset will bring the tire inside the arches.
 This is useful when you have installed bigger tires that the arches aren’t big enough to clear the tire.
-By installing a positive offset wheel, you will bring that tire back inside the arch.
+By installing a positive offset, you will bring that tire back inside the arch.
 However, you may run into other clearance issues.

 So, the age-old question of what are wheel offsets has been answered.
 Wheel offset can be a great way to balance out the difference made by changing the size of your tires.

 So, the next time someone asks what are wheel offsets at the pub, you will be the know-it-all who can explain the answer!